 "Darryl Paulson: Do universities discriminate in hiring?," coverage in Alabama Today, March 17, 2017, quoting Visiting Professor John Hasnas and referencing a Georgetown Law Journal article.

-John Hasnas is a professor of professor of law (by courtesy) at Georgetown University Law Center, a professor of business at Georgetown’s McDonough School of Business, and the executive director of the Georgetown Institute for the Study of Markets and Ethics.
+John Hasnas is a professor of law (by courtesy) at Georgetown University Law Center, a professor of business at Georgetown’s McDonough School of Business, and the executive director of the Georgetown Institute for the Study of Markets and Ethics.
 Professor Hasnas has held previous appointments as associate professor of law at George Mason University School of Law, visiting associate professor of law at Duke University School of Law and the Washington College of Law at American University, and Law and Humanities Fellow at Temple University School of Law.
 Professor Hasnas has also been a visiting scholar at the Kennedy Institute of Ethics in Washington, DC and the Social Philosophy and Policy Center in Bowling Green, Ohio.
 He received his B.A. in Philosophy from Lafayette College, his J.D. and Ph.D. in Legal Philosophy from Duke University, and his LL.M. in Legal Education from Temple Law School.
 His scholarship concerns ethics and white collar crime, jurisprudence, and legal history.

 "A Peek Inside Schrödinger's Ballot Box," a piece by Visiting Associate Professor John Hasnas, FEE.org, February 10, 2017.